mdparvezuddin/Mdparvezuddin/README.md

 ## 👨‍💻 About Me
 - B.Tech.
 Computer Science student at Lovely Professional University, India
-- Passionate developer focused on deep learning, computer vision, and full-stack web applications
+- Aspiring AI Engineer, building expertise in deep learning, web development, and workflow automation
-- Advocate for impactful tech, open-source contribution, and sustainable solutions
+- Driven by a passion for practical innovation, teamwork, and scalable, ethical tech solutions

 ## 🛠️ Core Skills